Andover Cultural Council

 36 Bartlet Street

-We prioritize projects that are innovative and take a new approach to addressing cultural change in our community, highlighting diversity and inclusion of artists/scholars/scientists, and target audiences (race, ethnicity, gender, cultural background, physical ability, and discipline.
+– Are innovative and take a new approach to addressing cultural change in our community, highlighting diversity, and inclusion of artists/scholars/scientists and target audiences (race, ethnicity, gender, cultural background, physical ability, and discipline)

-Projects that include collaborations, involvement, and support of multiple constituencies in Andover.
+– Include collaborations, involvement, and support of multiple constituencies in Andover

-Projects that have an element of flexibility, enabling them to be seen or experienced by an audience regardless of prevailing public health /social gathering concerns, and are not dependent on physical presence to experience.
+– Have an element of flexibility, enabling them to be seen or experienced by an audience regardless of public gathering concerns, and are not solely dependent on physical presence to experience.

-The application must name a lead artist, scholar, or scientist.
+– Name a lead artist, scholar, or scientist

-A confirmed date and venue is preferred, however given uncertainties, changing conditions, and requirements surrounding COVID, we understand that is currently not always possible.
-If that is the case, we request you make note of that in your application.
+– A confirmed date and venue is strongly preferred.
+However, given uncertain, and sometimes changing conditions and requirements surrounding COVID, we realize that currently may not always be possible.
+If that is the case, we request you make note of that in your application

-The project must include support letters from key partners (for example, collaborators, partner organizations, venue partners, municipal and permitting agencies if appropriate).
-Applications will not be considered without this information.
+– Include support letters from any partners or co-participants involved (collaborators, partner organizations, venue and location partners, municipal and permitting agencies).
+Applications will not be considered without this confirmed support information

-The project must satisfy ADA (Americans with Disabilities Act) requirements.
+– All projects must satisfy ADA (Americans with Disabilites Act) requirements

-The project budget must be balanced, realistic and accurate, with as much detail as possible at the time of the application.
-Include all income with notations about whether that income is confirmed, pending, or an identified opportunity.
+– The project budget must be balanced, realistic, and accurate.
+It must reflect the entire project budget with as much detail as possible at the time of application.
+And it must include all income, with notations about whether that income is confirmed, pending, or an identified opportunity.